mohammedSabbar/Webpack_Template/README.md

 6. This template has all the nessecary dependencies so you dont have to worry about repuckaging.
 7. The project will be under watch mode.
 8. Abilitiy to test the project using localhost:9000 server.
+9. Sbmitt all project changes without refreshing your page.

 ## 🔬 Installation